brandon-dev-fs/This-Day-in-History-GPT/README.md

 # This Day in History GPT

-Get a generated summary of the news for a particular day via the NY Times Archieve API
+Generate summaries of the news for any particular day.
 ![Powered by NY Times Branding](/src/assets/images/poweredby_nytimes_65a.png)

 ## Overview